ukri-excalibur/excalibur-tests/README.md

 ### Extra Python modules

-Many benchmarks in this suite will additionally need some other Python modules:
+The benchmarks in this suite will additionally need the following Python modules:

 * [`matplotlib`](https://matplotlib.org/)
 * [`pandas`](https://pandas.pydata.org/)

 Check the recommended way to install Python modules in your system, it may be for example by using `pip`, or creating environments with `pyenv` or Conda/Anaconda.
+For example, see [the guide for CSD3](https://docs.hpc.cam.ac.uk/hpc/software-tools/python.html).
 ## Usage

 TODO: expand